bennorth/pytch/doc/pytch/README.md

 to Pytch.
 We have supplied a few sample costumes with this initial version; we intend to expand the collection in the future.

+### Sounds

+Likewise, your script provides Pytch with these pieces of information about a sound to be used in your project:

+ * a name, to be used in a `start_sound()` block;
+ * a URL for the sound file.

+See the examples for how this works.

 ## Equivalents to Scratch blocks

 Apart from 'hat' blocks, Pytch provides equivalents to (some) Scratch